cyoahs/robotics_tutorial/project/proj2_baseball/README.md

 `addDebugItems` function is used to add visual debug items during simulation.

 You can run the `main.py` to examine your algorithm.
-To ensure the relative path work properly, please clone or download the whole `robotics_tutorials` folder and run the code in the `robotics_tutorials` folder.
-You can use `open folder` to open this folder in VS Code and run the file.
+When every thing is done, please pack `proj2_baseball` folder and submit the code along with the report.

 ### Score